The Origin and Structure of the Messier Catalog

 - 1 double star (٭٭).

-My catalog will be gradually updated with new photographs and their descriptions.
+The catalog will be continually updated with new photographs and descriptions.

 Marek Ples